rlawglacio/rlawglacio.github.io/index.md

 Now, I use the internal age layering of the Greenland Ice Sheet, as recorded in [radar isochrons](https://doi.org/10.1002/2014JF003215), to better understand how the ice-sheet's dynamics have evolved over the last glacial cycle.
 This uses Englacial Layer Simulation Architecture (or ELSA) [isochron-tracing method](https://doi.org/10.5194/tc-15-4539-2021) as part of a great group here in Bergen.

-On this site you can find [my publications](https://rlawglacio.github.io/publications) and hopefully a few other bits if I get round to them!
+On this site you can find [my publications](https://rlawglacio.github.io/publications) and maybe some tutorials if I get around to them!

+I also host photos [here](https://rlawglacio.github.io/publications) so that I can stop using Instagram.

 [^1]: universitet -> university, universiteter -> universities, universitetet -> the university
 [^2]: well, learning to model it at first